 To complete Oracle BI scale out:

-Reports has the following considerations in a high availability set up:
+Reports has the certain considerations you need to know about for a high availability set up.

 If you scale up Reports components, Oracle recommends that you bring down all nodes and then restart them when configuration is complete.